aenarete/ControlPlots.jl/README.md

 This package adds the following features to the PyPlot.jl package:

-- the result of a plot command is stored in a struct
+- the parameters of the plot commands are stored in a struct and returned
 - this struct can be displayed again or stored in a file and loaded later
+- an oscilloscope-like plot with multiple channels can be created with the `plotx()` function
 - an XY plot can be created with the `plotxy()` function
-- an oscilloscope-like plot with multiple channels can be created with the `plotx()` function

 ## Installation
 ### On Linux